kjaymiller/kjaymiller/content/introducing-tire.md

 The idea of tire is to have words easily at your disposal in the process and justification of your decisions.

+---

->  "I don't have time at the moment"...
+"I don't have time at the moment"...

-> "My intuition is that ..."
+"My intuition is that ..."

-> "At the moment, I don't have the resources to do \<THING\> to the best of my ability"
+"At the moment, I don't have the resources to do `THING` to the best of my ability"

-> "My energy after \<THING\> doesn't make this feel like a good idea."
+"My energy after `THING` doesn't make this feel like a good idea."

+---
 ## Use it as a Qualifier

 As you can identify why you can't say yes.
 That conversely means you now have the ingredients that can turn your "No" into a "Maybe"[^2].